 This product is no longer in stock

 The AFE IC provides a unified platform for many types of electrochemical sensors and as such, it packs a range of different features which simplify the use of various electrochemical sensors.
 The AFE IC supports gas sensitivity in a range from 0.5 nA/ppm to 9500 nA/ppm.
-Equipped with the SPEC NO2 sensor with sensitivity up to 20ppm, the Click board™ can be used for various air quality applications, air purification control, atmospheric NO2 presence detection applications, and similar.
+Equipped with the SPEC NO2 sensor with the resolution of 20ppb, the Click board™ can be used for various air quality applications, air purification control, atmospheric NO2 presence detection applications, and similar.

 It can be used for various air quality applications, air purification control, atmospheric NO2 presence detection applications, and similar